sasha-zadiraka/PlaylistMaker/README.md

 ## About

-Playlist Maker is an intuitive Android application that allows users to search for music, create custom playlists, and manage their media library.
-Built with modern Android development practices and Material Design principles.
+Playlist Maker is an Android application for searching tracks, previewing audio, and managing a growing music experience.
+The project is being developed step by step using modern Android practices and Clean Architecture principles.

 ## Features

-- **Smart Search** - Find your favorite tracks quickly and easily
+- **Track Search** — Search for music tracks via the iTunes Search API
+- **Search History** — Quickly return to recently opened tracks
+- **Audio Player** — Listen to 30-second track previews
-- **Media Library** - Organize and manage your music collection
+- **Media Library** — Screen prepared for further playlist and library features
-- **Dark Theme** - Easy on the eyes with beautiful dark mode support
+- **Dark Theme** — Toggle dark mode in settings
-- **Customizable Settings** - Personalize your experience
-- **Share** - Share the app with friends
+- **Share App** — Share the app link with others
-- **Support** - Easy access to support and help
+- **Support** — Contact support directly from the app
-- **User Agreement** - Transparent terms and conditions
+- **User Agreement** — Open the agreement page from settings

 ## Screenshots